henryefranks/bash-spotify/README.md

 - a	- show album
 - n	- show now playing (with next and previous commands)
 - p	- show progress bar with now playing
+- r - resize the window for the player